 You may be in disbelief if your air conditioning unit looks like it is the middle of winter while it is 85 degrees outside.
-But, believe it or not, one of the most common problems asked about with air conditioners is why they freeze?
+But, one of the most common questions we get asked is what causes air conditioners to freeze?
 The simple answer is usually a lack of proper maintenance on the system.
-But why maintenance can lead to frozen air conditioners and how we fix them is something we’ll explain in the rest of this article.
+We’ll explain in more detail in the rest of this article.

 The science behind why your air conditioner is full of ice has to do with the way your air conditioner cools.
-It is actually designed to use a refrigerant liquid (most people know this by the brand name Freon) to cool a part of the Air Conditioner called the evaporator coil.
+To work properly, a refrigerant liquid (often referred to by the brand name Freon) cools a part of the air conditioner called the evaporator coil.
 That coil provide the cold air for your home.
 The actual process is a bit more complicated, but you can learn about right here on our website.

 When the system isn’t fully operational, it can cause your coils to become too cold and bam, the whole system ices up due to the Joule-Thomspon effect.
 Some really smart people have put together a long wikipedia page on this, if you want to really get into the specifics.

 The two reasons your AC unit may be freezing up are that

 - Your refrigerant is expanding more than it is supposed to (and thus getting colder than it is supposed to).

 - There is an airflow problem so hot air is not warming the coil back up and keeping it at proper temperature.

 The trick to fixing a frozen air conditioner is finding what is causing either low pressure or airflow problems.
 This can take a bit of troubleshooting.

 Ice Caused by Refrigerant Pressure Problems